 Don’t Grieve Alone, Reach Out If You Need Help Coping

-Understanding the five stages of grief after loss can be freeing for many people because it gives them a roadmap for understanding the myriad intense and complicated emotions they are experiencing.
+Understanding the stages of grief after loss can be freeing for many people because it gives them a roadmap for understanding the myriad intense and complicated emotions they are experiencing.

 However, no one can go through a grieving process alone.
 You are meant to be supported by friends and family as you move through these difficult stages.
 For many of us, professional help from a therapist is necessary as we process this difficult experience.

 Most of all, whatever stages of grief you experience — and in whatever order — your feelings are valid and understandable.
 Take your time moving through them, and remember that the best way to heal is to let yourself experience your feelings as fully as possible, without judgment, and with loving care.